stadtnavi/digitransit-ansible/Readme.md

 **Viewing logs**

 All logs are sent to `journald` for storage and automatic deletion.
-Here is a list of common `journalctl`.
+Here is a list of common `journalctl` commands.

 - Viewing *all* digitransit logs: `journalctl -u digitransit-docker-compose.service`
-- Viewing digitransit-ui logs: `journalctl CONTAINER_NAME=digitransit-ui`
+- Viewing digitransit-ui logs: `journalctl CONTAINER_NAME=digitransit-ui-hbnext`
 - Viewing opentripplanner logs: `journalctl CONTAINER_NAME=opentripplanner`
+- Viewing graph-build logs: `journalctl -u graph-build`

 **Triggering a rebuild of the OTP graph**

-`systemctl restart data-builder`
+`systemctl start graph-build`

 A build is run every night but sometimes you want to trigger it manually.